How to Use the Preposition 'To'

 'To' as Time Expression

-The preposition 'to' can also be used to refer to time in the same sense as the time expressions 'till' or 'until'.
+You can also use the preposition 'to' when referring to time, in the same sense as the expressions 'till' or 'until'.

 Meridith worked to (OR until, till) five and then left.